exa04/Loopbase-old/README.md

 ## Installing

-With the release of stable version 1.0.0, an installer will be provided for it.
+With the release of stable version 1.0.0, an installer will be provided for this app.
 In the meantime, you can check up on progress under the [projects](https://github.com/stxarixdust/looperman-desktop/projects/1) section.
 If you want, feel free to contribute to the issues listed there to speed up development of this release!
 If you want to download the bleeding-edge